Eldana

 Eldana is a genus of moths of the family Pyralidae containing only one species, the African sugar-cane borer (Eldana saccharina), which is commonly found in Equatorial Guinea, Ghana, Mozambique, Sierra Leone and South Africa.
-Adults have pale brown forewings with two small spots in the centre and light brown hindwings, and they have a wingspan of 35mm.
+Adults have a wingspan of 35mm.
 This species is particularly relevant to humans because the larvae are a pest of the Saccharum species as well as several grain crops such as sorghum and maize.
 Other recorded host plants are cassava, rice and Cyperus species.
 When attacking these crops, E. saccharina bores into the stems of their host plant, causing severe damage to the crop.
 This behavior is the origin of the E. saccharrina's common name, the African sugar-cane borer.
 The African sugar-cane borer is a resilient pest, as it can survive crop burnings.
 Other methods such as intercropping and parasitic wasps have been employed to prevent further damage to crops.

 Taxonomy

 The only member of the genus Eldana, E. saccharina was described by Francis Walker in 1865.
 It is of the family Pyralidae of the order Lepidoptera and has eleven subspecies.
 The common name of E. saccharina, the African sugar-cane borer, is derived from its activity as a pest in stretches of sub-Saharan Africa.